NorthSailor/diffusion-solver/README.md

 After these options have been given, the boundary conditions are defined in separate lines with the following format:

 ```
-BOUNDARY START END VALUE
+BOUNDARY TYPE START END VALUE
 ```

 All grid indices are zero-indexed and the end values are not inclusive.

 `BOUNDARY` can be one of: `X-`, `X+`, `Y-`, `Y+`.

+`TYPE` can be either `DIRICHLET` or `NEUMANN`.
+For Neumann boundary conditions the value represents the outflow thus an inlet's flowrate would be negative.

-The parts of the grid's boundary that are not explicitly set get an implicit boundary condition to be equal to 0.
+The parts of the grid's boundary that are not explicitly set get an implicit no-flow condition.